5 Important Things to Know About Being a Landlord

 There are many rules that landlords and property owners must follow.
 Here are just a few of them:

-- There are rules governing the types of questions you may or may not ask perspective tenants.
+- There are rules governing the types of questions you may or may not ask prospective tenants

-- Strict laws govern the handling of a tenant’s security deposit.
+- Strict laws govern the handling of a tenant’s security deposit, with special laws for live-in landlords

 - Health codes determine the correct ways to provide working plumbing and pest control.